OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 ---
-title: Basic scripts for Office Scripts in Excel on the web
+title: Basic scripts for Office Scripts in Excel
-description: A collection of code samples to use with Office Scripts in Excel on the web. ms.date: 03/24/2022 ms.localizationpriority: medium
+description: A collection of code samples to use with Office Scripts in Excel. ms.date: 03/24/2022 ms.localizationpriority: medium
 ---

-# Basic scripts for Office Scripts in Excel on the web
+# Basic scripts for Office Scripts in Excel

 The following samples are simple scripts for you to try on your own workbooks.
-To use them in Excel on the web:
+To use them in Excel:

+1. Open a workbook in Excel on the web.
 1. Open the **Automate** tab.
 1. Select **New Script**.
 1. Replace the entire script with the sample of your choice.